Alshaya Group’s Aura Loyalty Programme partners with Hilton Honors to unlock new rewards across lifestyle and travel

 Eligible Aura members can utilize their one-time claim code to fast-track their Hilton Honors tier status to Silver or Gold based on their membership level, with Hilton Honors Gold now being the most valuable mid-tier status.
 Members can also enjoy 20% off their stays with breakfast included for a limited time, plus double Hilton Honors Points at participating Hilton hotels across the Middle East, North Africa and Indian Ocean.

-Similarly, Hilton Honors members can apply their one-time code to instantly unlock premium Aura benefits and bridge into Aura’s Star and VIP tiers, granting them immediate access to an exciting range of exclusive retail and dining rewards across 50+ Alshaya brands including American Eagle, Footlocker, Victoria’s Secret, H&M, Bath & Body Works, Charlotte Tilbury, Raising Cane’s, Shake Shack, Chipotle, Primark, and Ulta Beauty. etc. Aura Star and VIP members also get accelerated Aura Points earning along with exclusive offers and benefits like early access to sales, free delivery, exclusive invites, and much more.
+Similarly, Hilton Honors members can apply their one-time code to instantly unlock premium Aura benefits and bridge into Aura’s Star and VIP tiers, granting them immediate access to an exciting range of exclusive retail and dining rewards across 50+ Alshaya brands including H&M, American Eagle, Victoria’s Secret, P.F.
+Chang’s, Shake Shack, Raising Cane’s, Ulta Beauty, Bath & Body Works etc. Aura Star and VIP members also get accelerated Aura Points earning along with exclusive offers and benefits like early access to sale, free delivery, exclusive invites, and much more.

 Hilton Honors is the trusted loyalty companion that more than 250 million people worldwide bring with them during their travels.
 With a Hilton brand for nearly every occasion and budget, traveling with Hilton Honors provides loyalty members with more flexibility and personalisation to enjoy the ultimate hotel stay experience.
 When members plan with Hilton Honors they earn exclusive perks, elite status and Points that can be used toward room nights, once-in-a-lifetime experiences and so much more.